> A.L. Lloyd > Songs > Flash Jack from Gundagai

 ; trad.]

 A.L.
-Lloyd learned Flash Jack from Gundagai in Bethungra in the 1920s from a drunken shearer named White and recorded it in 1957 for the Wattle album The Banks of the Condamine and Other Bush Songs.
+Lloyd learned Flash Jack From Gundagai in Bethungra in the 1920s from a drunken shearer named White and recorded it in 1957 for the Wattle album The Banks of the Condamine and Other Bush Songs.
 He was accompanied by Peggy Seeger on guitar.
 Like all tracks of this album it was reissued in 1960 on the Topic LP Outback Ballads.
 In 1994, it was also included in the Larrikin CD The Old Bush Songs.
-Lloyd said in the latter album's sleeve notes:
+Lloyd noted on the latter album:

 What is special about Gundagai that earns it such frequent mention in folklore?
 Perhaps its position as a near-halfway stage on the Sydney - Melbourne highroad made it loom larger than life in the shearer's imagination.
 Flash Jack evidently did most of his shearing a long way from home, but the fact that he came from Gundagai seems to give him a special character.
 He seems to be the elder brother of the Flash Stockman, but his boasts are more sober, and he is a workman of some dignity.
 The tune of this song is a close relative of the Bungaree melody.

 A.L.
-Lloyd sang this song also on The Great Australian Legend and on Classic A.L.
-Lloyd; he was accompanied by Alf Edwards, concertina, and Martyn Wyndham-Read, chorus, and wrote on the LP backside:
+Lloyd also sang Flash Jack From Gundagai in 1971 on his, Trevor Lucas’ and Martyn Wyndham-Read’s Topic album The Great Australian Legend, which was included in 1994 on his anthology Classic A.L.
+Lloyd.
+He was accompanied by Alf Edwards, concertina, and Martyn Wyndham-Read, chorus.
+He noted on the LP’s sleeve:

 and in the accompanying booklet: